ReggieVP/sparta-etl-project/UnitTests/TESTING.md

 In both classes there are 6 functions, one for each data file type being extracted and transformed.

 **These Consist of:**
-- Business files
+- Business csv files
-- Engineering files
+- Engineering csv files
-- Data files
+- Data csv files
-- Applicants
+- Applicants csv files
 - JSON files
 - TXT files